kubedb/docs/docs/guides/proxysql/monitoring/prometheus-operator/using-prometheus-operator.md

       app.kubernetes.io/name: proxysqls.kubedb.com
       kubedb.com/role: stats
       proxysql.kubedb.com/load-balance: GroupReplication
-      proxysql.app.kubernetes.io/instance: coreos-prom-proxysql
+      proxysql.app.kubernetes.io/instance: proxy-server
 ```

 Notice that the `ServiceMonitor` has `k8s-app: prometheus` label that we had specified in ProxySQL object.

-Also, notice that the `ServiceMonitor` has a selector that matches the labels we have seen in the `coreos-prom-proxysql-stats` service.
+Also, notice that the `ServiceMonitor` has a selector that matches the labels we have seen in the `proxy-server-stats` service.
 It also, target the `prom-http` port that we have seen in the stats service.

 ## Verify Monitoring Metrics